Copper Tips, Falling Stars, Montbretia

 Crocosmia Planch. is the correct and accepted scientific name for this genus.
 It was named and described by Jules Émile Planchon in Flore des Serres et des Jardins de l’Europe in 1851.

-Plants of the World Online by Kew lists 9 accepted species in the Crocosmia genus.
-Crocosmia are members of the Iridaceae (Iris) Family of flowering plants.
+Plants of the World Online by Kew lists 8 accepted species in the Crocosmia genus (as of when I am updating this page on 1-19-21).
+Crocosmia is a member of the plant family Iridaceae (Iris) with 69 genera.
+Those numbers could change as updates are made.

 Crocosmia x Curtonus ‘Lucifer’ is an Alan Bloom Hybrid registered in 1966 and is regarded as one of the hardiest Crocosmia cultivars.